Hong Kong—Business & Communication

-- Students from mainland China must have studied in the U.S. for at least two years at time of internship and plan to return to their studies in the U.S. at the conclusion of the internship period.
+- Students from mainland China must have studied in the U.S. at the college or university level for at least two years at time of internship and plan to return to their studies in the U.S. at the conclusion of the internship period.

 - Exceptional intercultural communication opportunities in an international workplace.